Flairminds/ath-argo-test/README.md

 # gitops-infra-apps

-Deploy Nexla Apps on the Infrastructure via GitOps
+Deploy testfm Apps on the Infrastructure via GitOps